 Nothing in these Terms and Conditions intend to or confer any rights on a third party.

 If any term or provision of these Terms and Conditions is held invalid, illegal or unenforceable for any reason by any court of competent jurisdiction such provision shall be severed and the remainder of the provisions hereof shall continue in full force and effect as if these Terms and Conditions had been agreed with the invalid, illegal or unenforceable provision eliminated.

 The failure by either party to enforce at any time or for any period any one or more of the Terms and Conditions herein shall not be a waiver of them or of the right at any time subsequently to enforce all Terms and Conditions.

 Any notice to be given by either party to the other may be served by email, fax, personal service or by post to the address of the other party given in the Agreement or such other address as such party may from time to time have communicated to the other in writing, and if sent by email shall unless the contrary is proved be deemed to be received on the day it was sent, if sent by fax shall be deemed to be served on receipt of an error free transmission report, if given by letter shall be deemed to have been served at the time at which the letter was delivered personally or if sent by post shall be deemed to have been delivered in the ordinary course of post.

 These Terms and Conditions supersede any previous agreements, arrangements, documents or other undertakings either written or oral.

 23. GOVERNING LAW

-These Terms and Conditions shall be governed by and construed in accordance with the law of England OR Scotland and the parties hereby submit to the exclusive jurisdiction of the English OR Scottish courts.
+These Terms and Conditions shall be governed by and construed in accordance with the law of England and the parties hereby submit to the exclusive jurisdiction of the English courts.

 For information on Buyer’s Terms & Conditions, please see our ‘Online Bidding Terms & Conditions’ PDF